-In addition to exploring Chicago, students will participate in two trips to other major cities within the U.S. in order to broaden their understanding of American culture and life.
+In addition to exploring Chicago, students who enroll in the fall or spring sessions will participate in two trips to other major cities within the U.S. in order to broaden their understanding of American culture and life.

 Previous destinations have included*: